Red-Knights-CTF/writeups/2020/affinity_ctf_lite/Path_of_the_suspect/README.md

 **Category**: OSINT \
 **Points**: 425

-The first thing I did was Google what MCC, MNC, LAC, and CID where.
+The first thing I did was Google what MCC, MNC, LAC, and CID were.
 Eventually, I found a tool called https://opencellid.org that would find locations based on these values.